OpenEvalProject/evals/manuscripts/elife-105011/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/105011/elife-105011-fig5-v1.jpg)

-**Figure 5.:** Drosophila Dscam1 gene.(A) Schematic representation of the Dscam1 genomic region, highlighting the hypervariable exons 4, 6, and 9.
+**Figure 5.:** (A) Schematic representation of the Dscam1 genomic region, highlighting the hypervariable exons 4, 6, and 9.
 (B) Diversity in the immunoglobulin domains of Dscam1 arises through mutually exclusive alternative splicing of these hypervariable exons, exemplified here by exon 4.
 This splicing process is tightly regulated by serine/arginine-rich (SR) proteins and heterogeneous nuclear ribonucleoproteins (hnRNPs).
 (C) A single Dscam1 gene can generate thousands of isoforms, which may exist as full-length, membrane-bound proteins or as truncated, soluble variants circulating in the hemolymph.
 (D) The DSCAM protein structure consists of 10 immunoglobulin domains, 6 fibronectin type III (FNIII) repeats, a transmembrane domain, and a cytoplasmic tail involved in signaling and regulatory functions.
 This figure was created using BioRender.com.

 Drosophila Dscam is the gene with the highest number of alternative transcripts in animals, drawing significant scientific attention to the mechanisms regulating such a complex process.
 Inclusion of a single variant from a multivariant exon is achieved through the pairing of a ‘docking sequence’ at the end of the previous exon with a ‘selector sequence’ preceding each variant in the specific multivariable exon (Graveley, 2005).
 While the docking sequence interacts with a serine-arginine protein (SR-protein) to initiate the inclusion of the following exon, selector sequences are occupied by heterogeneous nuclear ribonucleoproteins (hnRNPs), which inhibit the inclusion of specifically occupied variants through steric hindrance (Olson et al., 2007).
 This process is further complicated by the influence of intronic RNA secondary structures called ‘inclusion RNA stem-loops’ (iStems) (Kreahling and Graveley, 2005).
 Moreover, it seems that each of the three multivariant exons shows specific characteristics in the alternative splicing mechanism (Ustaoglu et al., 2019; McManus and Graveley, 2011), which aligns with recent identification of more than twelve RNA-binding proteins involved in Dscam alternative splicing in S2 cells (Brooks et al., 2015).